Ari Sulander

-Ari Juhani Sulander (born 6 January 1969), nicknamed Sulo, is a retired Swiss-Finnish professional ice hockey goaltender.
+Ari Juhani Sulander (born 6 January 1969), nicknamed Sulo, is a Swiss-Finnish retired professional ice hockey goaltender.

 Career in Finland

 Sulander played nine seasons for Jokerit Helsinki in Finland's SM-liiga, winning four league championships (1992, 1994, 1996, 1997).
 He also won one Silver (1995), one Bronze (1998), two European Championships (1995 and 1996) and one European Championship Bronze (93).

 Sulander began with Jokerit as a Junior and progressed through the team all the way to position of No. 1 goaltender.
 During his Jokerit career, he played with SM-liiga stars such as Otakar Janecký, Teemu Selänne, Waltteri Immonen, and Jari Kurri, who played for Jokerit during the 1994–95 NHL lockout.
 In his time there, Sulander was coached by top coaches like Hannu Aravirta, Boris Mayorov, and Jukka Ropponen.

 In November 2010, Sulander joined the Lahti Pelicans on loan for six games.

 Career in Switzerland

 Sulander left Jokerit after winning Bronze in 1998 for a new challenge.
 Sulander played the final 14 years of his career with the ZSC Lions (Zürich) of the Swiss top League, the Nationalliga A. Sulander scored a goal during a Nationalliga A game in the 2002–03 season.

 Sulander won the NLA championship with ZSC four times (2000, 2001, 2008, 2012) and the Champions Hockey League in 2008–09.

 In 2011, Sulander received his Swiss citizenship.